 Before Your Egg Donation

 As a first step, you will be prescribed oral contraceptive pills to help balance your hormones and allow you and the recipient to match ovulation cycles.
 It’s typical to take this medication for up to four weeks.
-During this time, you’ll be taught how to give yourself fertility injections.
 Once your cycle is in sync with the egg recipient’s, you will start the fertility injections to stimulate egg production.
 These injections typically take place two or three times a day for eight to 12 days.
 You’ll also visit our clinic for checkups so we can monitor your response to the medications.
 Visits may include a vaginal ultrasound and blood work to check your hormone levels.

 Egg Retrieval Procedure